songster-sa/aws-sw-arch-associate-notes/readme.md

 - who has caching - cloud front, api gateway, elastic cache, DAX
     - the more caching u provide in the arch in the front, the less load on DB or backend
 - ARN - arn:partition:service:region:account_id:resource_type/resource
+- aws randomises AZ name - so my 2a may be diff from ur 2a
+- aws reserves 5 addresses in ur CIDR range (256 becomes 251 available)
+    - 10.0.0.0 - n/w address
+    - .1 - router
+    - .2 - DNS
+    - .3 - future use
+    - .255 - broadcast
+- common port numbers - 80,443,22, 3306(aurora)
+- every ec2 instance has a check to confirm its either src or dest of traffic